 Remaining performance obligations represent the transaction price of firm customer orders subject to standard industry cancellation provisions and substantial scope-of-work adjustments.
-As of June 30, 2020, the Company's remaining performance obligations were \$20.5 billion.
+As of September 30, 2020, the Company's remaining performance obligations were \$20.5 billion.
 The Company expects to recognize revenue of approximately 25% of the remaining performance obligations over the next 12 months, with the remainder recognized thereafter.

 Revolving Receivables Program In May 2020, the Company entered into a revolving agreement to transfer up to \$150.0 million of certain receivables of certain subsidiaries of the Company (the "Originators") through our bankruptcy-remote subsidiary to a financial institution on a recurring basis in exchange for cash equal to the gross receivables transferred.
-As customers pay their balances, we transfer additional receivables into the program, resulting in our gross receivables sold exceeding net cash flow impacts (e.g., collect and reinvest).
-Our bankruptcy-remote subsidiary holds additional receivables of \$164.7 million at June 30, 2020 that are pledged as collateral under this agreement.
+As customers pay their balances, we sell additional receivables into the program, resulting in our gross receivables sold exceeding net cash flow impacts (e.g., collect and reinvest).
+The sold receivables are fully guaranteed by our bankruptcy-remote subsidiary which holds additional receivables of \$191.7 million at September 30, 2020 that are pledged as collateral under this agreement.
 The transfers are recorded at fair value of the proceeds received and obligations assumed less derecognized receivables.
-No obligation was recorded at June 30, 2020 as the estimated expected credit losses on receivables sold is insignificant.
+No obligation was recorded at September 30, 2020 as the estimated expected credit losses on receivables sold is insignificant.
 Our maximum exposure to loss related to these receivables transferred is limited to the amount outstanding.
-The Company has agreed to guarantee the performance of the Originators respective obligations under the revolving agreement.
-None of the Company, the Originators, nor the bankruptcy remote subsidiary guarantees the collectability of the receivables under the revolving agreements.
+The Company has agreed to guarantee the performance of the Originators respective obligations' under the revolving agreement.
+None of the Company nor the Originators guarantees the collectability of the receivables under the revolving agreements.